influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/group-by.md

 **Example**

-The following query covers the time range between `2019-11-11T21:24:00Z` and `2019-11-11T22:06:00Z`.
+The following example queries the time range between `2019-11-11T21:24:00Z` and `2019-11-11T22:06:00Z`.
 Note that `fill(linear)` fills the results for the `2019-11-11T21:36:00Z` time interval and the `2019-11-11T21:48:00Z` time interval using the values from the `2019-11-11T21:24:00Z` time interval and the